 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Lemon pepper chicken breasts are one of the easiest ways to get a flavorful chicken dinner on the table fast.
-Only a few ingredients add great flavor to boneless skinless chicken breasts, and dinner can be ready in less than 30 minutes, which is a big old selling point.
+Only a few ingredients add great flavor to boneless, skinless chicken breasts, and dinner can be ready in less than 30 minutes, which is a big old selling point.

-Justy a handful of ingredients turn chicken breasts into the easiest dinner.
+Just a handful of ingredients turn chicken breasts into the easiest dinner.

 - Boneless, skinless chicken breasts

-- Lemon pepper seasoning – I prefer to use salt free lemon pepper seasoning and add my own salt so the level of salt is up to me!
+- Lemon pepper seasoning – I prefer to use salt-free lemon pepper seasoning and add my own salt, so the level of salt is up to me!

 - Garlic powder

-- Cayenne pepper– if you want more heat, add more than a pinch!
+- Cayenne pepper – If you want more heat, add more than a pinch!

-- Unsalted butter – melted butter allows you to make the spice blend into a little sauce which gets brushed onto the chicken before baking.
+- Unsalted butter – Melted butter allows you to make the spice blend into a little sauce which gets brushed onto the chicken before baking.
 It adds flavor and helps keep the chicken moist as it broils.

 Variations and Tips

-- This recipe is for boneless skinless chicken breasts, but you can definitely use it on skin-on bone-in pieces of chicken.
+- This recipe is for boneless, skinless chicken breasts, but you can definitely use it on skin-on, bone-in pieces of chicken.
 Roast bone-in chicken instead of broiling it to avoid burning it.
-Bone-in chicken breasts or thighs will take about 40 minutes in a 400 degree oven, depending on their size.
+Bone-in chicken breasts or thighs will take about 40 minutes in a 400-degree oven, depending on their size.

 - You can also cook these chicken breasts in an air fryer.
-Preheat the air fryer to 350 degrees and cook them for 10 to 12 minutes, until the chicken is cooked through.
-You can follow the instructions for Lemon Garlic Air Fryer Chicken Breasts.
+Preheat the air fryer to 350 degrees and cook them for 10 to 12 minutes, until the chicken is cooked through. ou can follow the instructions for Lemon Garlic Air Fryer Chicken Breasts.

-- Line the pan with oil or parchment paper before adding the chicken for easy clean up.
+- Line the pan with oil or parchment paper before adding the chicken for easy cleanup.

-How to Make Lemon Pepper Chicken
+How to Make Easy Baked Lemon Pepper Chicken Breasts

-4. Broil for about 5 minutes until the top is starting to turn golden brown, then flip the chicken and broil the other side for 5 minutes, until the top is golden brown and the chicken is cooked through.
+- Cook the chicken: Broil for about 5 minutes until the top is starting to turn golden brown, then flip the chicken and broil the other side for 5 minutes, until the top is golden brown and the chicken is cooked through.
 Let sit for a couple of minutes and slice.

 - Creamy Italian Chicken Skillet

-- Chicken with Tomato and Leek Pan Sauce with Jasmine Rice
+- Chicken and Tomato with Leek Pan Sauce and Jasmine Rice

 - Grilled Chicken Breasts with Lime, Roasted Garlic, and Fresh Herb Marinade